• 20140628 Riogrande Aerials 1633

 Land Fragmentation

-Average ownership size declined from 581 acres in 1997 to 509 acres in 2017.
+Average ownership size declined from 581 acres in 1997 to 509 acres in 2017, but increased to 541 acres in 2022.

 Explore Land Trends Data